mendix/event-broker-tools/local-setup/README.md

 You can use a different value for the `ChannelName` as the supporting topic will be automatically created.
 Make sure the `BusinessEvents.Username` and `BusinessEvents.Password` are **not** set, as the local setup doesn't use them.

+If you run into an error that `The requested image's platform (linux/amd64) does not match the detected host platform`, add this setting:

+- `platform: linux/arm64`

 To be sure the events are received locally you can run (change the topic if you used a different one):